The Blacklist honors the 'lovable' late Clark Middleton in recent episode

 Not only did Clark define who Glen became throughout the series, but his impact goes further than that.
 "Clark was a great guy," says Bokenkamp, "He really helped define the spectrum of different characters and people that we have on our show."

-Throughout the series, Spader has shown Reddington's empathy and how moved he can be someone's humanity, and Glen's send-off is no different.
+Throughout the series, Spader has shown Reddington's empathy and how moved he can be by someone's humanity, and Glen's send-off is no different.
 Those bonds speak to who Red is at his core, which Spader has always believed, according to the executive producers, is someone who has fundamental decency about him.
 "This episode is most surprising in the way that [Red] can shift from being so frustrated and annoyed by what Glen has in store to this incredibly emotional appreciation for who Glen was," Eisendrath shares.

 Ultimately, the episode speaks for itself, according to the executive producers.
 Glen is a beloved, eccentric character, and his send-off brings the same energy he brought to The Blacklist.
 "We really miss the guy," says Bokenkamp.
 "It's sad and hopefully a great send-off for a really beloved character."